ember-fastboot/fastboot-website/markdown/intro.md

 The FastBoot source code is [available on GitHub](https://github.com/tildeio/ember-cli-fastboot).
 If you run into an error, please [file an issue](https://github.com/emberjs/ember.js/issues)

 The best way to get help is via the [Ember Community Slack](https://ember-community-slackin.herokuapp.com/).
 Once you've signed up, join the [#-fastboot](https://embercommunity.slack.com/archives/-fastboot) channel.

-### The Road to FastBoot 1.0

-FastBoot is currently pre-1.0 software and under active development.
-You can track progress to FastBoot 1.0 by visiting the [Road to 1.0](https://github.com/ember-fastboot/ember-cli-fastboot/issues/396) GitHub issue.

-If you wish to contribute and help in shipping FastBoot 1.0, please help us in with fixing addons listed in this [issue](https://github.com/ember-fastboot/ember-cli-fastboot/issues/387).